Puppy Growth Chart & Stages: How to Tell When a Puppy Is Fully Grown

 Stages of Puppy Growth

-Keep in mind that puppy growth involves both their minds and their bodies, and it takes time for puppies to mature and start behaving like adults.
+Keep in mind that puppy growth involves both their minds and their bodies, and they are not exactly the same.
+It takes time for puppies to mature and start behaving like adults even if they appear fully grown.
 For example, Border Collies and other herding dogs don’t mature and stop behaving like puppies until they reach about 2 years old.

 It’s important to feed your pup the appropriate type and quantity of food during each stage of their life, this handy guide can help.
-If your four-legged child isn’t as enthusiastic about food as you’d like, you can add these food toppers to entice them to eat up.
+A quality, natural dog food can help your pup grow up to be heatlhy, happy and strong!
+If your four-legged child isn’t as enthusiastic about food as you’d like, try adding our food toppers to entice them to eat up.

 Small breeds include: